dfinity/ICRC/ICRCs/ICRC-10/ICRC-10.md

 Ledgers and other services that already exist, to the extent that they are capable, SHOULD implement ICRC-10 to increase interoperability on the Internet Computer.

 For maintaining interoperability with ICRC-1, existing ICRC-1 ledgers MUST maintain their implementation of  `icrc1_supported_standards`.
-The new `icrc10_supported_standards` SHOULD return at least the same data, but MAY be augmented with additional ICRC features or supported standards.
+The new `icrc10_supported_standards` method SHOULD return at least the same data, but MAY be augmented with additional ICRC features or supported standards.

 ## Versioning